-How English arose is a captivating story with a great cast of characters, though they happen to be groups of people and texts rather individuals.
+How English arose is a captivating story with a great cast of characters, though they happen to be groups of people and texts rather than individuals.
 It emerges out of the mists seemingly from nowhere, flounders, and changes into something else, before finally catching wind and taking over the planet as the first truly global language.
 It’s also a story that’s been told and retold by many authors and scholars.
 And it increasingly appears that for the past 100 years most of those telling the story have gotten it wrong.

 The Celtic problem